Updated July 2024

 In order to have a plan of how to improve morale, it is imperative to measure where the morale of your workers is.
 If you can’t see the problem from a tangible level (high callout or turnover rates, high levels of tension among team members, etc.), then you’ll have to dig deeper.

-Eli Doster, Insight Global’s Chief Talent Officer, suggests to look at productivity, turnover, and get a grasp from employees via engagement surveys as the primary ways to measure morale.
+Eli Doster, Insight Global’s Chief Talent Officer, suggests looking at productivity and turnover, and collecting feedback from employees via engagement surveys as the primary ways to measure morale.

 “It’s triangulating all of these things” to get the full picture of where your company is at from a morale standpoint, he said.
 No singular way of measuring morale will tell you the whole picture.